 Safer working environments

-With workplace deaths and injuries continuing to occur on building sites, and OHS provisions continuing to become more complex and expensive, factories offer much safer working environments to build components of our housing in.
+With workplace deaths and injuries continuing to occur on building sites, and OHS provisions becoming more complex and expensive, factories offer much safer working environments for building components of our housing.

-Weather protected and well light, a manufacturing workforce also allows for much greater participation for women than traditionally male dominated construction sites.
+Weather protected and well-lit, a manufacturing workforce also allows for much greater participation for women than traditionally male dominated construction sites.

 Delivery & Construction - Less Transport Energy And Pollution, Less Packaging

-Our modular construction system is based on maximising transport efficiencies, with our panel components being delivered in a 'flat pack' format - minimising CO2 emissions, air pollution and congestion from moving either hundreds of small building materials, or the volume of fully prefabricated houses.
+Our modular construction system maximises transport efficiencies.
+Our panel components are delivered in a 'flat pack' format which minimises CO2 emissions, air pollution and congestion from moving either hundreds of small building materials, or the volume of fully prefabricated houses.

 Operation - Less Polluting To Live In